-Adell L. Amos is the Clayton R. Hess Associate Professor of Law and the Associate Dean for Academic Affairs at the UO School of Law.
+Adell L. Amos is the Clayton R. Hess Professor of Law and the Associate Dean for Academic Affairs at the UO School of Law.
 She teaches regularly in the nationally-ranked Environmental and Natural Resources Law Program, including courses in Water Law, Federal Administrative Law, Environmental Conflict Resolution, and Oregon Water Law and Policy.
 She is also a Courtesy Member of the Graduate Faculty for the Water Resources Policy and Management (WRPM) MS Degree in Oregon State University’s Water Resources Graduate Program.

 Her research emphasizes the jurisdictional governance structures that are deployed for water resource management both domestically and internationally.
 She focuses on the relationship between federal and state governments on water resource management, the role of administrative agencies in setting national, state, and local water policy, the role of law in developing water policy and responding to change, and the impact of stakeholder participation in water resource decision-making.